 I finished things off by applying our remaining espresso whipped cream on top of the cake- I used an Ateco 869 french tip for this!

-If you love coffee, don't miss these other favorites from our Recipes section!
+If you love coffee desserts, don't miss these other favorite cakes from our Cake Recipes section!
 There are so many great flavor pairings when it comes to coffee!

 Espresso Layer Cake